princessJ20/swaplistener/README.md

 # running the executable
 First you need to generate `ram.data` from the included bootstrap file `bootstrap.data`.
 The bootstrap file contains a collection of LP token addresses.
 You can add pairs by adding the address of the LP token in the appropriate location in the bootstrap file (before running the bootstrap).

-Running the bootstrap: `./swaplistener --bootstrap`
+Running the bootstrap: `./swaplistener --bootstrap` (you only need to do this once)

 Then simply run `./swaplistener` to start the listener.